chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common.rst

 * Lists additional details (also known as attributes), if necessary
 * Tells the |chef client| which action to take

 Resources are grouped into recipes, which describe working configurations.
-For example, which package to install, the location of a template to use create the configuration file, and the service to be started.
+For example, a package to install, the location of a template from which to build a file, and a service to be started.